The Purpose of God’s Word

 Do you find yourself or other people doubting the relevance of the word of God in today’s 21st Century society?
 Do you find yourself or other people conforming more to the beliefs, philosophies and teachings of modern day society instead of the more than 2000 year old teachings of the word of God?

-It is important to realize that YOU might change and other people might change – but God will never change.
+It is important to realize that you might change and other people can change – but God will never change.
 He is the same yesterday, today and forever.

-Do you know that the world may change its values; the world may change its philosophy; the world may change its beliefs – but God’s word and God’s values will never change.
+The world will change its moral values; its culture and its ideologies – but God’s word and God’s values will never change.